williame/obiwan/README.md

     def example(a: int, b: float) -> number: return a/b

+My ambition is that this Obiwan syntax is widely adopted and eventually Python static type checkers support it and IDEs can do auto-complete ala Typescript.

 To enable obiwan, you just call it:

     from obiwan import *; install_obiwan_runtime_check()